avinashpatnaik/Insta-Auction-iOS-App/README.md

  The above can be seen in action at the following link https://www.youtube.com/watch?v=qdvD4307a94

- All the technical documentation/research/findings can be found in the pdf named - Techincal Documentation.pdf
+ All the technical documentation/research/findings can be found in the pdf named - Technical Documentation.pdf

  The code for the custom model which detects the side of the car can be found in the file named -  ACV_CarSideDetection.ipynb